jayastronomic/jane-tech-coding-challenge/README.md

 To get things started,
-Make sure you have Ruby version '3.1.2' installed on your local machine After Ruby version '3.1.2' is installed,
+Make sure you have Ruby version '3.1.2' installed on your local machine After Ruby version '3.1.2' is installed, run the command:

-Run the command:

 ```
 bundle install
 ```

-After running **bundle install**, you should be good to go start the application Run this command to start the application:
+After running **bundle install**, you should be good to go start the application.
+Run this command to start the application:

 ```